MeoSully/userScripts/README.md

 ## addRemoveContext

 Just download addRemoveContext.bat, then fill in what batch file needs.
-That its.
+That's all.